| Antarctica Cruise

 Antarctica does not and has never had an indigenous population (there are no native human Antarcticans).

 Antarctica was once a part of a larger land mass called Gondwana that settled over the south pole and split from Australasia and South America long before humans evolved.
-There haven't been any land bridges to Antarctica for around 35 million years.
+There haven't been any land bridges to Antarctica for around 35 million years, it has been an isolated island for all this time.

 Humans are thought to have evolved in East Africa very recently in geological terms (no more than 5 million years at most).
 We then left the ancestral homeland and moved across all of the continents of the world.

 Antarctica was already too isolated by distance, climate and the storminess of its seas for primitive peoples to discover.
 It wasn't until 1820 when human technology and navigation was sophisticated enough to allow anyone to sail far enough south to even see Antarctica for the first time.
 There are a number of poorly substantiated claims of setting foot upon the Antarctic mainland between 1820 and 1899, the latter date being the first date accepted by some historians.
 When the first people did set foot on Antarctica there wasn't anyone already there.

 Antarctica is therefore one of the few places in the world that can truly be described as having been discovered, rather than people living there already who had known about it for hundreds or thousands of years before its "discovery".

 No-one lives in Antarctica indefinitely in the way that they do in the rest of the world.
-It has no industries, no towns or cities, no permanent residents.
+It has no commercial industries, no towns or cities, no permanent residents.